About the Recruit Ratings

 Methodology Downsides and Gaps

 No methodology is perfect, and that is most certainly in the case here.
 We've tried to create a method that relies on data and facts, while reducing subjectivity introduced by the raters.
 We've tried to rate a recruit's potential as a future college star by focusing on the most common criteria used to evaluate athletes.
 At the same time, we've tried to work around inherent problems like variation in scoring while also accommodating unusual cases.
 However, there are still some gaps.
 Here are a few:

 - Our ratings treat all injuries or missed competition years equally.
 However, each situation is unique and not all of the reasons for missing a season are equal in severity.
-However, since this type of information is private and typically not available, we cannot consider it here.
-At the same time, we do want to acknowledge that missed seasons due to injury or other reasons may be considered a negative, depending on the exact situation, by recruiters.
+However, since this type of information is private and typically not available, we cannot consider the nature of the injury here.
+At the same time, we do want to acknowledge that missed seasons due to injury or other reasons may be considered a negative by recruiters.

 - Our ratings can't fully evaluate trend and potential.
 By focusing on the last two seasons of competition, a good portion of a gymnast's performance trend is captured.
 However, potential upside is more difficult to assess objectively.
-The bonus point system for inherent form and execution on skills is an attempt to elevate gymnasts who have not yet hit their stride, but have strong fundamentals and potential to score well in the future.
+The bonus point system for inherent form and execution on skills is an attempt to elevate gymnasts who have not yet hit their stride with adequate consistency, but have strong fundamentals and potential to score well in the future.

-- Our ratings are limited to gymnastics skills and achievements.
+- Our ratings are limited to gymnastics skills, scores and achievements.
 Other considerations like leadership, work ethic, academic achievement, fit and community involvement are impossible to evaluate from afar and often are valued differently by different recruiters.